Abhishek-Kumar-Vader/BTP/README.md

 ## Technology Stack

 The application is written entirely in Kotlin.
-The user interface leverages Jetpack Compose.
+The UI leverages Jetpack Compose.
 Machine learning features are powered by TensorFlow Lite.
 State management is handled through Kotlin Coroutines, StateFlow, and Jetpack ViewModel architecture.
 The testing suite includes JUnit 5 for unit tests and MockK for dependency mocking.

 ## Requirements

-The project targets Android SDK 35 and requires a minimum SDK of 26 (Android 8.0).
+The project targets Android SDK 35 (Android 15) and requires a minimum SDK of 26 (Android 8.0).